 The same principle that applies to adjusting yourself also goes for having someone “bear hug” you at a family gathering and having your kids walk on your back.
 It’s just not specific and the person performing the “therapy” has no way of knowing which part of your spine needs to be adjusted.

 The next question is “If I can’t adjust myself, why does it feel better when I do it?”

 You’ll notice that when you do it, the good feeling doesn’t last long.
 That’s why you keep doing it over and over again during the day.
 You still get the endorphin release, so you’ll temporarily get a influx of pain relief that makes you think you’ve done something good for yourself.
 However, you’ve more likely either moved something the wrong way or moved a different bone than the one that needs it.
 The pain and discomfort returns once the endorphins are gone and you’re back to where you started.

 In summary, you cannot be your own chiropractor.
-I know it can seem like a simple thing, but chiropractors are the experts at finding the right area of your spine to be adjusted and then moving it back the right way.
+I know it can seem like a simple thing, but chiropractors are the experts at finding the right area of your spine to be adjusted and then Methenolone Enanthate before and after moving it back the right way.
 See the experts!